canatatekirdagli/Parking-Automation/README.md

 This project was developed by 3 people.

-Can Ata from Tekirdag
+Can Ata Tekirdagli

-Halit Çelenk
+Halit Celenk

-Muhammed Emin Babayiğit
+Muhammed Emin Babayigit

 Program run instructions